 If you don’t mind investing in a good SEO plugin for WordPress, Premium SEO Pack is also a plugin worth considering.
 It has a nicer user interface and better tools for keeping up with your site’s SEO performance.
 It can even track social sharing and other metrics, including backlinks and Facebook comments.
 You get a clear graph that displays SEO performance as well as recommendations on how to optimize your site further.

 User experience is another factor to consider when running a website.
 Things such as loading time and content delivery are now taken into considerations by search engine algorithms.
 On top of that, happy visitors are more likely to spend more time and return to your site for more.

 Similar to SEO, there is no shortage of optimization plugins for WordPress.
 You can start by setting up proper caching for the site.
 While WP Super Cache and W3 Total Cache are the popular options, the plugin you should try is Comet Cache.
 The free version of this plugin alone can help you customize every bit of the caching process for a truly optimized site.
 Upgrade to premium and you will have more tools to make the entire size amazingly fast.

 Don’t forget to add UpdraftPlus too.
 This plugin simplifies the process of backing up – and restoring – your site.
 It supports popular cloud services, including Dropbox and Google Drive.
-With UpdraftPlus installed, you don’t have to worry about complicated restore process should your site ever gets hacked or damaged due to server issues.
+With UpdraftPlus installed, you don’t have to worry about a complicated restore process should your site ever gets hacked or damaged due to server issues.
 The premium version, currently available for $70, supports more cloud services and comes with more customization options.

 These are the best essential plugins to use in 2017.
 The plugins we have covered in this article will help create a strong foundation for a successful site with WordPress at its core.
 The extra functionalities they offer also make developing, securing, and managing a WordPress site a lot easier to do, even when you have no experience in running a website before.